AlexandreAbraham/frontiers2013/reviews.rst

 Although a more general introduction of the scikit-learn would have been interesting, the focus of this manuscript is on neuroimaging specific cases.
-For a complete scikit-learn presentation, the reader can read Pedregosa et al.
+Scikit-learn is deeply presented in the reference paper Pedregosa et al. 2012.

-2012.
-We believe that the function we point to should be enough for most usages and, in case it is not, we believe that the high quality documentation provided with all scientific packages we cite should be enough.
+Our goal with this manuscript is to provide enough material to the non-experienced user so that he can run a basis estimator on his data.
+Provided scripts are simple enough for non-experienced users.
+We believe that they will be able to run them on their data and copy/paste the code they need in a new script.
+Unfortunately, there is no way to simplify the structure of scipy and numpy.
+We presented the methods that we found useful.

-Although the code snippets may be laconic, they focus on the interesting lines.
+The code snippets in the code are laconic but they focus on the interesting
-We documented and made the provided scripts as readable as possible for the user to read them.
+lines: they focus on a particular task.
+Technical details like module importation are treated directly into the provided scripts, that are fully documented and readable by a non experienced user.

 We reworded our position regarding nilearn: it is clearly under development and only advanced users should start using it.
 All references to nilearn have also been removed from the scripts.
+Important nilearn primitives have been copied into the code repository.

+We also added more openings regarding scikit-learn in the result sections of each example.

 Are methods of other authors accurately presented and interpreted?